ppy/osu-wiki/wiki/Performance_troubleshooting/en.md

 ## Things to check

 - Are you using a skin?
 If so, try switching to the default and see if things improve.
 Some skins can be crafted in a way which can cause performance issues on some or all systems.
 - Is your frame limiter set to "unlimited"?
 Set it to "optimal" and see if it helps.
-Read down for more information on why "unlimited" is usually not the best choice.
+See [its section below](#unlimited) for more information on why "unlimited" is usually not the best choice.
 - Are you running windowed?
 Switch to fullscreen.
 - Have you updated your drivers (especially GPU)?
 Try doing so and see if things improve.
 Alternatively, if you recently updated them, try rolling back.